The Tanning Process Begins

 Step 3 - Salting

-Pour a liberal coating of salt over the hide.
+Pour a liberal coating of NON IODIZED salt over the hide.
 Leave the salt on the hide until the fluids seeping from the tissues saturate the salt, which should take a few days.
 I spread the hide on a table and slant the table.
 Dump off and discard the salt and rinse the hide thoroughly.

 Step 4 - Pickling